Flutter-Bootcamp-October/Project-2/README.md

 This project is not responsive to various mobile screen sizes; it is designed to fit best on a mobile device with dimensions close to (height: 781, width: 393).

+This project is a frontend-only application and does not include any backend functionality

 ## Screenshots & guide:

 - SignIn/SignUp Screen: